 Vanguard ETFs are some of the cheapest exchange-traded funds on the market.
 With a wide variety of funds to choose from, an investor can build a complete portfolio entirely from Vanguard's lineup of ETFs.
 In this article, we'll show you how to put together the best combination of funds to stay diversified.

-Vanguard also introduced the first index fund, Vanguard 500 Index (VFINX), in August of 1976.
-Since that time, they've been known as the home of low-cost, no-load mutual funds.
-In recent years, Vanguard has built an impressive selection of ETFs, which today makes Vanguard the second-largest provider of ETFs.
+Many investors are familiar with Vanguard's mutual funds, most of which are passively managed index funds with extremely low expense ratios.
+In 1976, Vanguard also introduced the first index fund, Vanguard 500 Index (VFINX).
+(That fund is now available only as Admiral Shares.)
+Since that 1976 fund introduction, Vanguard's been known as the home of low-cost, no-load mutual funds.
+In recent years, it has built an impressive selection of ETFs, making Vanguard the second-largest provider of ETFs.

 How to Build a Portfolio of ETFs

 When building a portfolio of ETFs, an investor can easily allocate their investment assets to a wide range of investment categories.
-Most investors can build a diversified portfolio with as little as two or three ETFs but a range of 5-10 ETFs may be more appropriate other investors.
+Most investors can build a diversified portfolio with as little as two or three ETFs, but a range of five to 10 ETFs may be more appropriate for other investors.

-A good portfolio structure is called core and satellite, which means you'll allocate the largest percentage of your portfolio to one or two core funds, such as an S&P 500 Index fund or a total bond market index fund, and smaller percentages to satellite holdings, such as foreign stock funds and sector funds.
+One good portfolio structure is called "core and satellite," which means you'll allocate the largest percentage of your portfolio to one or two core funds, such as an S&P 500 Index fund or a total bond market index fund, and smaller percentages to satellite holdings, such as foreign stock funds and sector funds.

-With that backdrop, here are 7 Vanguard ETFs to build a complete portfolio:
+With that backdrop, here are seven Vanguard ETFs to build a complete portfolio:

-- Vanguard Extended Market ETF (VXF): To compliment VOO, and complete your exposure to the U.S. stock market, VXF holds all of the U.S. stocks that are not in the S&P 500.
+- Vanguard Extended Market ETF (VXF): To complement VOO, and complete your exposure to the U.S. stock market, VXF holds all of the U.S. stocks that are not in the S&P 500.
 Rather than buy VOO and VXF, some investors prefer to buy a total stock market index fund.
 However, the combination of VOO and VXF can provide more exposure to mid- and small-cap stocks than a total stock index fund would provide.
-This allows for greater diversification and more control over the allocation for the investor.
-The expense ratio for VXF is 0.08 percent.
+That allows for greater diversification and more control over the allocation for the investor.
+The expense ratio for VXF is 0.06%.

-- Vanguard Total International Stock ETF (VXUS): To extend your stock exposure outside of the U.S. VXUS tracks an index with over 6,000 foreign stocks, most of which are large-caps in Europe.
+- Vanguard Total International Stock ETF (VXUS): To extend your stock exposure outside of the U.S., VXUS tracks an index with over 6,000 foreign stocks, most of which are large-caps in Europe.
 Shareholders also get exposure to emerging markets.
-The expenses for VXUS are 0.11 percent.
+The expenses for VXUS are 0.08%.

 - Vanguard Total Bond ETF (BND): For broad exposure to the U.S. bond market, BND is all you need.
-By tracking the Bloomberg Barclays U.S. Aggregate Float Adjusted Index, VOO provides exposure to more than 8,500 bonds of various maturities.
+By tracking the Bloomberg U.S. Aggregate Float Adjusted Index, BND provides exposure to more than 9,000 bonds of various maturities.
 You'll also get different types of bonds, including corporate, municipal, and U.S. Treasury bonds.
-Expenses for BND are just 0.05 percent.
+Expenses for BND are just 0.035%.

 - Vanguard Information Technology ETF (VGT): Another sector that will likely lead capital markets in the coming decades is technology.
 To take advantage of the historic trend and future growth potential, VGT passively tracks a basket of over 300 technology stocks.
-Expenses are just 0.10 percent.
+Expenses are just 0.10%.

 - Vanguard Energy ETF (VDE): The energy sector can potentially be a leading sector in the long term, especially if the world continues its reliance on oil and fossil fuels.
-The top holdings in VDE include big oil companies like Exxon (XOM).
+The top holdings in VDE include big oil companies like Exxon Mobil (XOM).
 Even if energy is not a top performer, the sector can add diversity to a portfolio.
-Expenses for VDE are 0.10 percent.
+Expenses for VDE are 0.10%.